raganwald-deprecated/homoiconic/2011/11/YouAreDaChef.md

 	queer_bird(x)(y)(z) is y(x(z))

 Queer birds--or after combinations--are very handy for things like logging method calls or cleaning things up.
-My current shiny not-so-new use for after combinations is triggering events for models that listen to other models in backbone.js:

-	class Wumpus
+Event triggering code is often very decoupled from method logic: The whole point of events is to invert control so that an object like a `Wumpus` doesn't need to know which objects want to do something after it moves.
+For example,  a backbone.js view might be observing the Wumpus and wish to update itself when the Wumpus moves:

+	YouAreDaChef(Wumpus, Hunter)
+		.after 'run', () ->
+			this.trigger 'move', this

+	CaveView = Backbone.View.extend
-		roar: ->
+		initialize: ->
 			# ...
-		run: ->
-			#...

-	class Hunter
+			@model.bind 'move', @wumpusMoved
-		draw: (bow) ->
+		wumpusMoved: (wumpus) ->
 			# ...

+The code coupling the view to the model has now been separated from the code defining the model itself.
+YouAreDaChef also provides other mechanisms for separating concerns. *Around combinations* (also called around advice) are a very general-purpose combinator.
+With an around combination, the original method (the pointcut) is passed to the advice funtion as a parameter, allowing it to be called at any time.

+Around advice is useful for wrapping methods.
+Using an around combinator, you could bake error handling and transactions into methods without encumbering their code with implementation details.
+In this example, we define the methods to be matched using a regular expression, and YouAreDaChef passes the result of the match to the advice function, which wraps them in a transaction and adds some logging:

+    class EnterpriseyLegume
+      setId:         (@id)         ->
+      setName:       (@name)       ->
+      setDepartment: (@department) ->
-		run: ->
+      setCostCentre: (@costCentre) ->
-			#...

-	hydrate = (object) ->
-		# code that hydrates the object from storage

-	YouAreDaChef(Wumpus, Hunter)
-		.before 'roar', 'draw', 'run', () ->
-			hydrate(this)
-		.after 'roar', 'draw', () ->
-			this.trigger 'action'
+    YouAreDaChef(EnterpriseyLegume)

+      .around /set(.*)/, (pointcut, match, value) ->
-		.after 'run', () ->
+        performTransaction () ->
-			this.trigger 'move'

-Code like this helps keep models very clean and small, while moving cross-cutting concerns into their own code blocks.
+          writeToLog "#{match[1]}: #{value}"
+          pointcut(value)

+**summary**

+The bluebird is an interesting combinator because it controls function combination, allowing us to change the order of application without parameters.
+We used the bluebird as a thinly veiled excuse to look at method combinations, a technique for separating concerns in coffeescript code when the level of granularity is smaller than a method.

 _More on combinators_: [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown#readme), [The Thrush](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/thrush.markdown#readme), [Songs of the Cardinal](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown#readme), [Quirky Birds and Meta-Syntactic Programming](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown#readme), [Aspect-Oriented Programming in Ruby using Combinator Birds](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown#readme), [The Enchaining and Obdurate Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-11-12/the_obdurate_kestrel.md#readme), [Finding Joy in Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-16/joy.md#readme), [Refactoring Methods with Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-23/recursive_combinators.md#readme), [Practical Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-26/practical_recursive_combinators.md#readme), [The Hopelessly Egocentric Blog Post](http://github.com/raganwald/homoiconic/tree/master/2009-02-02/hopeless_egocentricity.md#readme), and [Wrapping Combinators](http://github.com/raganwald/homoiconic/tree/master/2009-06-29/wrapping_combinators.md#readme).